And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 I finally get to talk to the real you.

-Actually, I did talk to you before about the education issue, and I and it was at the end of the hour, so we'll skip that one for now.
+Actually, I did talk to you before about the education issue, and it was at the end of the hour.

 I did find a flaw.

-The business the biggest problem with businesses is that they know how to get the employees to work, but their arms are tied because the government is always supporting the employee and these idiotic rights they have instead of letting business owners handle the employees the way they need to.
+The biggest problem with businesses is that they know how to get the employees to work, but their arms are tied because the government is always supporting the employee and these idiotic rights they have instead of letting business owners handle the employees the way they need to.

 All right.